compute-tooling/compute-studio-kit/README.md

 # Comp-Developer-Toolkit

-`compdevkit` tests your model's functions against the [COMP criteria](https://comp-org.github.io/comp-ce/publish/functions/).
+`compdevkit` tests your model's functions against the [COMP criteria](https://docs.compmodels.org/publish/functions/).
 If your functions pass the `compdevkit` tests, then you can be reasonably sure that the functions will work on COMPmodels.org.

+COMP Developer toolkit also provides a helper command for retrieving your [COMP API](https://docs.compmodels.org/api/guide/) token.

 ## Install `compdevkit`